willstMSFT/microsoft-365-docs/copilot/microsoft-365-copilot-e5-guide.md

 - [Learn about the default data loss prevention policy for Microsoft Teams](/purview/dlp-teams-default-policy)
 - [Data Loss Prevention and Microsoft Teams](/purview/dlp-microsoft-teams)

-#### 3. Create an endpoint DLP policy for your Windows and macOS devices
+#### 4. Create an endpoint DLP policy for your Windows and macOS devices

 Endpoint data loss prevention (Endpoint DLP) extends DLP monitoring and protection capabilities to sensitive items that are physically stored on Windows 10/11 and macOS (the three latest released major versions) devices.

-DLP can monitor and take protective actions on user activities like:
+DLP can monitor and take protective actions on user activities, like:

 - Copy to USB removable device
 - Copy to a network share
 - Print
-- Upload to a restricted cloud service domain or access from an unallowed browser.
+- Upload to a restricted cloud service domain or access from an unallowed browser

-This is a partial list of the activities that DLP can monitor and protect.
-For a full list, see [Learn about Endpoint Data Loss Prevention](/purview/endpoint-dlp-learn-about)
+These activities are only some of the activities that DLP can monitor and protect.
+For a full list, see [Learn about Endpoint Data Loss Prevention](/purview/endpoint-dlp-learn-about).

 For more information on the prerequisites and steps to create an endpoint DLP policy, see: